 The waste passed out from a colostomy is usually fairly firm, so a ‘closed’ or non-drainable stoma bag is used.
 The bag is removed and replaced with a new one once or twice a day or as required.

 However, if the waste is very liquid (and therefore in greater quantities), some colostomates wear a drainable stoma bag fastened shut at the bottom.
-The bag can be unfastened and emptied as often as necessary during the day.
+The bag can be unfastened and emptied as often as necessary.

 If you have just had surgery, it may take a few days for the bowel to start functioning normally again.
 Passing wind or flatus is the first sign that it is starting to work again.
 Faeces can be quite fluid in the post-operative period, but should become thicker as your bowel recovers.